Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Prime minister: 1895–1902

 Salisbury's expertise was in foreign affairs.
-For most of his time as prime minister he served not as First Lord of the Treasury, the traditional position held by the prime minister, but as foreign secretary.
+For most of his time as prime minister, he served not as First Lord of the Treasury, the traditional position held by the prime minister, but as foreign secretary.
 In that capacity, he managed Britain's foreign affairs, but he was being sarcastic about a policy of "Splendid isolation"—such was not his goal.

 Foreign policy

-In the foreign affairs Salisbury was challenged worldwide, The long-standing policy of "Splendid isolation" had left Britain with no allies and few friends.
+In foreign affairs, Salisbury was challenged worldwide.
+The long-standing policy of "Splendid isolation" had left Britain with no allies and few friends.
 In Europe, Germany was worrisome regarding its growing industrial and naval power, Kaiser Wilhelm's erratic foreign policy, and the instability caused by the decline of the Ottoman Empire.
 France was threatening British control of Sudan.
-In the Americas, for domestic political reasons, U.S. President Cleveland manufactured a quarrel over Venezuela's border with British Guiana.
+In the Americas, for domestic political reasons, U.S. President Grover Cleveland manufactured a quarrel over Venezuela's border with British Guiana.
 In South Africa conflict was threatening with the two Boer republics.
 In the Great Game in Central Asia, the line that separated Russia and British India in 1800 was narrowing.
 In China the British economic dominance was threatened by other powers that wanted to control slices of China.

 The tension with Germany had subsided in 1890 after a deal exchanged German holdings in East Africa for an island off the German coast.
 However, with peace-minded Bismarck retired by an aggressive new Kaiser, tensions rose and negotiations faltered.
 France retreated in Africa after the British dominated in the Fashoda Incident.
 The Venezuela crisis was settled amicably and London and Washington became friendly after Salisbury gave Washington what it wanted in the Alaska boundary dispute.
 The Open Door Policy and a 1902 treaty with Japan resolved the China crisis.
 However, in South Africa a nasty Boer war broke out in 1899 and for a few months it seemed the Boers were winning.